SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Modifies the scale of the clone based on the percents chosen during setup.
+Modifies the scale of the clone based on the percentages chosen during installation.

 </details>